mehulagg/gitlab/doc/development/secure_coding_guidelines.md

 ```

 ### Best Practices
-In order to prevent this from happening, it is recommended to use the method `user.is_a?(User)` to make sure it returns `true` when we are expecting to deal with an `User` object.
-This could prevent the id confusion from the method `find_user_from_sources` mentioned above.
+In order to prevent this from happening, it is recommended to use the method `user.is_a?(User)` to make sure it returns `true` when we are expecting to deal with a `User` object.
+This could prevent the ID confusion from the method `find_user_from_sources` mentioned above.